IIIT-ISS/project-diss/README.md

   #### Subdir `artists`

-  - index.html` is the "Artists" page.
+  - `index.html` is the "Artists" page.
   - Each artist has a subdir within this, identified with a unique number
-  - Such a subdir has an `index.html` page which is the "Artist Albums" page, and many other pages for "Album Songs" that are of the form `album-{x}.html`
+  - Such a subdir has an `index.html` page which is the "Artist Albums" page, and many other pages for "Album Songs" that are of the form `album (x).html`

 ### The `images` dir